raffll/My-Limits/Attributes, Skills & Potions Limit README.txt

 #### Negative effect

-Once the player exceeds the limit, Fatigue, Alchemy, Enchant, and Armorer skills will be set to 0, leaving the player lying on the ground without the ability to do anything.
+Once the player exceeds the limit, Fatigue, Intelligence, Luck, Alchemy, Enchant, and Armorer skills will be set to 0, leaving the player lying on the ground without the ability to do anything.
 The only way to recover is to wait until your attributes or skills go back to normal, or in the case of potions, until the 20-second cooldown ends.

 - To recover, for most attributes and skills, you just have to get rid of the fortify effect.
-- Alchemy, Enchant, and Armorer are special cases where you have to get rid of the fortify effect and wait at least one hour.
+- Intelligence, Luck, Alchemy, Enchant, and Armorer are special cases where you have to get rid of all fortify effects or get rid of the corresponding fortify effect and wait at least one hour.
+When you have a fortify attribute or skill permanent power, only the second option is available.
-- You can still make a potion, repair, and enchant, but chance and effect will be very weak.
 - You can wait until fortify effects run out; for most vanilla items, 1 hour should be enough.
 - Waiting while potion cooldown is running, just recover you from negative effect, because cooldown is always 20 seconds, but you have to wait at least 1 hour.
 - Keep in mind that when you levitate, you cannot wait.